If we believe salvation is more than securing our destiny in the next life,

 And what about those who don’t have to face their own brokenness because they can count on others to enable them with money, food, and housing?

-If you claim a holistic theology of salvation, how is your “help that hurts” not actually hindering that person’s salvation?
+If you claim a holistic theology of salvation, isn’t your “help that hurts” actually hindering that person’s salvation?